bargreenellingson/webpack-path-override-plugin/README.md

  ],
 ```

-The first param is the path(it can be a regex) that you want to be override.
+The first param is the path that you want to override.

-The second param is the path that be used to override the first param.
+The second param is the path that is used to override the first param.

 ## How does it work?